How to get rid of Goathead weeds

 How to get rid of weeds

 The biggest deterrent to a weed-free lawn is continuous maintenance.
 Regular watering and a fertilizing schedule will work wonders on any type of grass.
-Bermuda grasses and Fescue will choke out many types of weeds if it is well maintained.
-Guzman’s Garden Centers will always have the products mentioned here during the spring, summer and fall seasons.
+Bermuda grass and Fescue will choke out many types of weeds if it is well-maintained.
+Guzman’s Garden Centers will always have the products mentioned here during the spring, summer, and fall seasons.

 Here is a website with a guide to help you identify the type of weeds you might have in your garden or lawn area.
-Weed Identify Guide
+Weed Identification Guide

 What about Goatheads?

-Yea, Goatheads are mean-looking sharply pointed seeds.
+Yeah, Goatheads are mean-looking, sharply pointed seeds.
 It will puncture bike tires, tennis shoes, and even auto tires.
 The weeds are in the (Caltrop family).
-It produces a small yellow flower and is also called puncturevine, Texas sandburs.
+It produces a small yellow flower and is also called puncturevine or Texas sandburs.
 This weed thrives in and around the Southwest region of the U.S.

-The seed is actually the Goathead itself as it will fall off and begin growing another weed.
+The seed is the Goathead itself, as it will fall off and begin growing another weed.
 You must remove these weeds from your lawn, or they will take over the lawn.

 How to kill Goatheads